Faith Hibbs-Clark

 Faith Hibbs-Clark is a casting director and acting coach.
 As a casting director, she is known for her work on Jarhead, Piranha and Santa Fake.

 She is recognized for her work using acting science, a methodology called The Communication Method for Actors," which is often referred to as the acting science method.

-Hibbs-Clark also coached Quinton Aaron and also learned Entertainment Lie method from her.
+Hibbs-Clark also coached Quinton Aaron and learned Entertainment Lie method from her.

 With a degree from Arizona State University, she worked as a body language deception detection expert in the mid-1990s before becoming a casting director for film and television in 1999.
 She started her own casting company called Good Faith Casting.